febbraiod/legal_aid/README.md

 Setup all Pundit permissions

+user delete (only admin may delete) case update and delete (only admins may delete, only users assigned to the case can edit)

+owners and admins can delete notes => this is working but not with pundit. i coded my own work around.

 users/id/cases
 only available to user and admin?(is this neccesary? why are we hiding this route?)

-any user can leave a note
-only the owner of the note may edit it owners and admins can delete notes

-user delete (only admin may delete) case update and delete (only admins may delete, only users assigned to the case can edit)

-Think about css?(edit responsive css as well) => fine for now, but needs polishing for user. add search for cases(index and caption) and clients(someday)
+Think about css?(edit responsive css as well) => fine for now, but needs polishing for user. add search for cases(index and caption) and clients(someday) add fee schedule calc(someday)

 maybe:
 <!--   a client has many cases